david60420/Resume/README.md

 # Resume
 This is my resume source code, it was inspired by: https://www.overleaf.com/latex/templates/iiitdmj-resume-template/mjygbxsxgcnn.
-This template was made with LaTeX with my group members from university.
+The resume template was made with LaTeX.

+# Features
+  -